In Medias Res . . . at the Gate of Dis

 [29] The author’s first-person and present-tense intervention signals a moment of unusual significance.
 And, indeed, the pilgrim, who has lost his bearings altogether, begs Virgilio to give up on their journey so that they can retrace their steps together: “ritroviam l’orme nostre insieme ratto” (let us retrace our steps together, quickly [Inf.
 8.102]).
 However, Virgilio insists, correctly, that their journey has been vouchsafed by Such A One — “da tal” — that it cannot be impeded: “ché ’l nostro passo / non ci può tòrre alcun: da tal n’è dato” (no one can hinder / our passage; One so great has granted it [Inf.
 8.104-5]).

-[36] From Virgilio’s memory of the arrival in Hell of the “powerful one, crowned with sign of victory” (Inf.
-4.53-54), Who flung open the very gate of Hell, we move to Virgilio’s assertion that there will arrive a being who will open the more secret gate of Dis: “tal che per lui ne fia la terra aperta” (the one who will lay open this realm for us [Inf.
+[48] From Virgilio’s memory of the arrival in hell of the “powerful one, crowned with sign of victory” (Inf.
+4.53-54), who flung open the very gate of hell, we move to Virgilio’s assertion that there will arrive a being who will similarly open the more secret gate of Dis: “tal che per lui ne fia la terra aperta” (the one who will lay open this realm for us [Inf.
 8.130]).
-We thus move from Virgilio’s memory of a past conquest of Hell to his confident assertion regarding a future conquest of Hell.
-Moreover, he is confident that the event will take place in the immediate future, because The One (”tal”) who will fling open the gate is already on his way.
+We thus move from Virgilio’s memory of a past conquest of hell to his newly confident assertion regarding a future conquest of hell.
+Moreover, he is confident that the event will take place in the immediate future, because the one (“tal”) who will fling open the gate is already on his way.

 e già di qua da lei discende l’erta,